aatree/aaworker/README.md

 Responses from a transactional web worker are typically an updated state.
 Hoplon is a nice solution for processing updated state for a reactive web page.

-Two macros will be used, deflpc and mklocal.
-These will be modeled on the [Castra](https://github.com/hoplon/castra) macros, defrpc and mkremote.
+Two items, deflpc and mklocal, will be modeled on the [Castra](https://github.com/hoplon/castra)'s defrpc and mkremote.
-A mechanism like castra's in necessary here as we will not be using a shared web worker.
+A mechanism like castra's is necessary here as we will not be using a shared web worker.

 Demo: [tworker](https://github.com/aatree/aademos/tree/master/tworker)